Androgenetic Alopecia: What You Should Know

 Your family history will also be asked since androgenetic alopecia tends to run in families.

-Other tests to check for your hormone and iron levels might also be done (to rule out any other causes of hair loss).
+Tests to check for your hormone and iron levels might also be done (to rule out any other causes of hair loss).
 There’s also the hair pull test, hair wash test, and wood lamp examination.

 And lastly, a biopsy might be done, although it’s not always needed.